Get more than a job. Become a Student Leader!

 ASB Vice President of Public Relations & Student Involvement

 Promotes and publicizes Student LIFE, with an emphasis on Student Government, by working closely with Student Programs Board and Publicity Services to increase student involvement at EvCC.
-Organizes bi-weekly Snack & Chat info tables.
-Chairs the Graduation Committee, plans the annual Commencement Ceremony and publicizes the RSVP process for EvCC students wishing to participate.
-Co-chairs a Senate Goal Committee.
+Organizes bi-weekly Snack & Chat info tables and coordinates the scheduling of the student run Food Pantry.
+Chairs the Graduation Committee that assists with planning the annual Commencement Ceremony.

 ASB Vice President of Budget & Finance

-Serves as chair of the ASEvCC Services & Activities Fee Budget Committee, which develops the annual student budget according to the ASB Financial Code.
-Manages all S & A Fees Budget proposals with the committee and presents proposals to the ASB Senate, College Administration, and Board of Trustees.
-Co-chairs a Senate Goal Committee.
+Serves as chair of the ASEvCC Services & Activities (S&A) Fee Budget Committee, which develops the annual student budget.
+Manages all S & A Fee Budget requests, conducting budget workshops and assisting student organizations with proposals for funding.
+Presents proposals to the ASB Senate, College Administration, and Board of Trustees.

 ASB Vice President of Clubs & Student Initiatives

 Organizes and coordinates the bi-weekly Club Council meetings with club representatives.
-Coordinates, plans, and implements the quarterly Club Fest for EvCC students, as well as the Annual Awards Banquet.
-Coordinates the new club chartering process and manages the club files for all EvCC Club Constitutions.
-Coordinates a variety of special projects that arise during the year such as Voter Registration Drives, Legislative initiatives and ASB Senate activities.
-Co-chairs a Senate Goal Committee.
+Coordinates, plans, and implements the quarterly Club Fest, as well as the Annual Student LIFE Awards Gala.
+Coordinates the new club chartering process and manages the club files for all EvCC chartered clubs.
+Coordinates a variety of special projects that may arise during the year such as legislative initiatives and ASB Senate activities.

 Manager of Student Programs Board